-Coordination of care between service providers is essential for a client's continuity of care and a mental health system to work efficiently.
-As a client may move between different levels of care, it is vital that service providers complete a warm hand off with each other to provide continuity of care for the client.
-This is accomplished in the following manner: Providers shall develop discharge planning to support individuals transitioning between the same or a different level of care, including those outside the BHS system of care.
-This includes but is not limited to the referring provider contacting and developing collaborative communication with one individual staff member responsible for intake at the receiving provider, transportation to the receiving provider, and participation in appointment fulfillment or confirmation/documentation of receiving provider achieving a face-to face linkage.
-This also supports the clients' efforts to return to, achieve and maintain the highest possible level of stability and independence.
-The MHP Systems of Care stipulates that the provider shall assign each client a care coordinator as the "single point of accountability" for his or her rehabilitation and recovery planning, through service and resource coordination.
-The MHP monitors coordination of care.
+- Coordination of care between service providers is essential for a client's continuity of care and a mental health system to work efficiently.
+As a client may move between different levels of care, it is vital that service providers complete a warm hand off with each other to provide continuity of care for the client. - This is accomplished in the following manner: - o Providers shall develop discharge planning to support individuals transitioning between the same or a different level of care, including those outside the BHS system of care. - O This includes but is not limited to the referring provider contacting and developing collaborative communication with one individual staff member responsible for intake at the receiving provider, transportation to the receiving provider, and participation in appointment fulfillment or confirmation/documentation of receiving provider achieving a face-to face linkage. - This includes completion of the Transition of Care Tool for Medi-Cal Mental Health